alistairkeys/draughts/readme.md

 ## Fixes / Rainy day work

 * Bug - if you click a square and mouse over opposite colour piece, it highlights
-* Bug - capture twice to become a king and turn ends even if another capture is available
 * Improvement - use bit boards rather than looping all the time
 * Improvement - AI opponent (need to make sure it's not perfect!)
 * Improvement - drag/drop support for moving pieces